Xilmi/Rotp-Fusion/README.md

 - Updated the galaxy map help.
 - Fixed secondary galaxy shape option being ignored!
 - Updated some "e.getModifiersEx() == xx" to more readable code.
+- Added Hot-Key list in Galaxy Map Help (second panel).
+- Changed option call to "O" to be more consistent with other panel call.

 2024.06.24 (dHannasch)
 - Extract functions from ShipFleet and Transport to Ship.